We are currently hiring for a sewing and repair technician

 – Ability to responsibly use work related equipment and materials

 – Professional English language communication skills in all three forms: written, verbal and listening.
 Must be able to express and exchange ideas and information, give and receive instructions accurately, loudly and quickly

 – Ability to plan and organize; good time management skills

 – Hand dexterity and strength

-- Good vision for detailed work including threading needles and deconstruction without damaging the item that is being repaired
+– Good vision to match color and for detailed work including threading needles and deconstruction without damaging the item that is being repaired

-Workload: 40 hours per week Monday-Friday or Tuesday-Saturday at our Bend, Oregon location
+WORKLOAD: 40 hours per week Monday-Friday or Tuesday-Saturday

 HOW TO APPLY: